 The Plan has investments in a variety of investment funds.
 Investments in general are exposed to various risks, such as interest rate, credit, and overall market volatility.
-Due to the level of risk associated with certain investments, it is reasonably possible that changes in the values of the investments will occur in the near term and that such changes could materially affect participants' account balances and the amounts reported in the statements of net assets available for benefits.
+Due to the level of risk associated with certain investments, it is reasonably possible that changes in the values of the investments will occur in the near term and that such changes could materially affect participants' account balances and the amounts reported in the statement of net assets available for benefits.

-The assets held by the Master Trust include the Common Stock of the Company.
-At December 31, 2011 and 2010, approximately 33% and 34%, respectively, of the investments of the Master Trust were invested in Common Stock of the Company.
-The underlying value of the Common Stock of the Company is entirely dependent upon the performance of the Company and the market's evaluation of such performance and other factors.
+The assets held by the Master Trust include Common Stock.
+At December 31, 2011 and 2010, approximately 33% and 34%, respectively, of the investments of the Master Trust were invested in Common Stock.
+The underlying value of the Common Stock is entirely dependent upon the performance of the Company and the market's evaluation of such performance and other factors.